DiedrichsenLab/diedrichsenlab.github.io/_guides/09_autobids.md

 `<out_dir>` is the directory where *cfmm2tar* puts the output data.
 You can use */local/scratch* as an output directory for *cfmm2tar*, but always remember to clean the directory when you are done.

 You can add flags to *cfmm2tar* to perform this step on a specific project or dataset.
-With the flag -p <PRINCIPAL^PROJECT-ID> you can input to *cfmm2tar* all the datasets beloning to a specific project:
+With the flag `-p <PRINCIPAL^PROJECT-ID>` you can input to *cfmm2tar* all the datasets beloning to a specific project:

 ```
 singularity run /srv/containers/cfmm2tar_v1.0.0.sif -p <PRINCIPAL^PROJECT-ID> <out_dir>
 ```

-With the flag -n <Patient's Name> you can input a specific dataset by using the "Patient's Name" field in the CFMM DICOM Server:
+With the flag `-n <PARTICIPANT-ID>` you can input a specific dataset by using the "Patient's Name" field in the CFMM DICOM Server:

 ```
 singularity run /srv/containers/cfmm2tar_v1.0.0.sif -n <Patient's Name> <out_dir>